 - In a mason jar, pour the freshly squeezed lemon juice and olive oil.
 Add salt and pepper and whisk everything.
 Continue to whisk while streaming in the olive oil*.

-- Taste to check the seasoning and pour over the salad.
+- Taste the dressing to check the seasoning and pour over the salad.
 Enjoy!

 * Preheat the oven to 400°F. Line a baking sheet with parchment paper or silicone mat.
 Place salmon on the baking sheet, skin-side down, season with salt and pepper, and bake for 10 to 12 minutes.
 Remove from the oven and let it cool down.
 Flake flesh and set aside.